dustinpfister/blog_posts/_posts/linux-bash-script-functions.md

 layout: post
 categories: linux
 id: 746
-updated: 2020-11-20 16:15:48
+updated: 2020-11-20 19:29:08
-version: 1.5
+version: 1.6
 ---

 When working out a bash script there are some times situations in which I find myself repeating the same bash code over and over again in a script.
-So there should be a way to define a block of bash script code as part of a function that will take one or more argumnets, and then just call that function over and over again rather than repating the whole block of code.
+So there should be a way to define a block of bash script code as part of a function that will take one or more arguments, and then just call that function over and over again rather than repeating the whole block of code.

 So in this post I will be going over some of the basics of functions when writing bash scripts.